 Our Team of World-Class Tutors

 TOBY ALDREN DFAstrolS is a Faculty tutor for both Online Classes and Distance Learning via Email.
-He has been an educator throughout his career, in earlier days as a teacher of high school and middle school.
+He has been an educator throughout his career with experience teaching students of all ages.
 Toby has an astrology practice in Vancouver, Canada where he holds consultations, teaches classes, and leads workshops.
-Toby is also a professional musician.
-While at home, he is reminded to step away from the computer or piano and play with his two border collies.
+He is also a professional musician, primarily working as a piano accompanist for choral groups.

-Dr FRANCES CLYNES DFAstrolS is the Vice President, IT and Online Seminars Manager and a Distance Learning tutor for the Faculty of Astrological Studies.
+Dr. FRANCES CLYNES DFAstrolS is the Vice President, IT Manager, Online Seminars and Classes Manager and Distance Learning tutor for the Faculty of Astrological Studies.
 She has been a practising astrologer since 1987 and has lectured in Ireland, the UK and the US.
-Frances is also a tutor on the MA in Cultural Astronomy and Astrology in the Sophia Centre at the University of Wales, Trinity Saint David.
+Frances is also the Head Tutor of the Sky and Psyche module on the MA in Cultural Astronomy and Astrology in the Sophia Centre at the University of Wales Trinity Saint David.

 DARBY COSTELLO Hon DFAstrolS Darby has been an astrologer for more than half her life and is engaged in many layers of the astrological community.
 She began teaching at the Centre for Psychological Astrology in 1988 and she now lectures and teaches internationally.
 She has written several books for astrologers.
 Darby received the MA in Cultural Astronomy and Astrology from Bath Spa University in 2006, which gave her a love of understanding historical cycles.
 In 2013 she received the Charles Harvey award for Exceptional Service to Astrology.
 Still today, her consultation practice is at the heart of her working life as an astrologer.

-CAT COX DFAstrolS began studying astrology over 30 years ago and was awarded the Faculty Diploma in 1996 and gained the MA in Cultural Astronomy and Astrology from Bath Spa University in 2007.
-She joined the Faculty Council in 2008, has held the role of Head Tutor since 2013, has taught by Distance Learning, in London Classes and at Summer School and is the current President.
-She is interested in the experiential and magical dimensions of our art and over time has come to view her work with charts as a spiritual practice.
+CAT COX DFAstrolS began studying astrology in 1984 and was awarded the Faculty Diploma in 1996 and the MA in Cultural Astronomy and Astrology from Bath Spa University in 2007.
+Cat is the President and Head Tutor of the Faculty and has taught with the school since 2006.
+Her interests in healing, Jungian and transpersonal psychology, goddess spirituality and the Western Mysteries inform her approach to astrology including how we work psychologically, experientially and ritually with symbols and myth.
+She practises in London, loves teaching and over time has come to view her work with charts as a spiritual practice.

-KIM FARLEY DFAstrolS has been a part of the Faculty one way or another since the early 1990s.
+KIM FARLEY DFAstrolS discovered astrology at her Saturn Return and has been a part of the Faculty one way or another since the early 1990s.
 She feels immensely lucky to have taught generations of London Classes alongside her home-based private practice.
 In her view, astrology represents the richest possible use of imagination and creative thinking.
 Kim is also an independent funeral celebrant.

 LINDSAY GLADSTONE DFAstrolS Lindsay’s passion for astrology gained her the Faculty Diploma in 2012 and the MA in Myth, Cosmology and the Sacred from Canterbury Christ Church University in 2015.
 Her particular interests focus on the creation myths and divine illumination.
 She runs a practice in West Sussex and teaches as a Faculty Distance Learning and London Classes tutor.
-Lindsay also serves on the Council and is the Faculty’s Head of Exams.
+Lindsay also serves on the Council, is Summer School Registrar and is the Faculty’s Head of Exams.